 It is therefore natural that Achard lake is included in various environmental zones: classified site, Natura 2000, and the most recent "Sensitive Natural Area" (ENS).
 The perimeter of the ENS from Achard lake to the Arselle plateau covers different types of habitat, which are home to emblematic and/or protected species: chamois, ibex, black grouse, spotted nutcracker, arctic cordillera (dragonfly), alpine newt, droseras, Vandeli androsace, etc.

-Achard lake is increasingly popular in summer, so in order to be able to enjoy this magnificent place for a long time to come, a municipal decree regulates the Achard - Arselle Sensitive Natural Area (ENS) and prohibits bivouacking during the period of over-frequentation in summer (mid-June to mid-September).
+Achard lake is increasingly popular in summer, so in order to be able to enjoy this magnificent place for a long time to come, a municipal decree regulates the Achard - Arselle sensitive natural area and prohibits bivouacking during the period of over-frequentation in summer (May to October).
 A green guard is present daily on the site to raise awareness of good practices, and the gendarmerie and police also make several random patrols during the summer.

 The principle of the green guard post is to raise awareness of the importance of protecting the site's biodiversity and landscape appeal.
 The site suffers from over-frequentation, so the bans on swimming, fires, bivouacking, cutting, gathering and fishing are there to stop this natural site from eroding and degrading.